Back to portfolio

 Figma, Otter.ai, Affinity Mapping, AI tools

 Most DJs don't struggle because they lack talent.
-They struggle because the system is broken.
+They struggle because the system around them is broken.

 Gigs come through personal connections, payments arrive late or not at all, and managing bookings means juggling Instagram, WhatsApp, phone calls, and spreadsheets at once.

 Eight interviews.
-Four pain points that came up every time.
+Four pain points that came up every single time.

 Hard to find gigs